In 1834, many people looked upon steam railroads as impracticable and an innovation unworthy of adoption by any civilized community.

 A railroad from the western boundary of the State of Missouri, where the Osage Valley & Southern Kansas railroad terminates, westwardly via Emporia, Fremont, and Council Grove, to the Fort Riley Military Reservation.

-• A railroad from Wyandotte (connecting with the Pacific Railroad) up the Kansas Valley via Lawrence, Lecompton, Tecumseh, Topeka, Manhattan, and the Fort Riley Military Reservation to the western boundary of the territory.
+A railroad from Wyandotte (connecting with the Pacific Railroad) up the Kansas Valley via Lawrence, Lecompton, Tecumseh, Topeka, Manhattan, and the Fort Riley Military Reservation to the territory’s western boundary.

-• A railroad from Lawrence to the southern boundary of Kansas, in the direction of Fort Gibson, Oklahoma, and Galveston Bay.
+A railroad from Lawrence to the southern boundary of Kansas, toward Fort Gibson, Oklahoma, and Galveston Bay.

 The petition authorized by the resolution was prepared by Benjamin F. Stringfellow and forwarded to Congress.
 It no doubt wielded some influence on the national legislation which followed during the next few years.
-In February, succeeding the railroad convention, the Kansas State Government was established.
+In February, the railroad convention was succeeded by the Kansas State Government.
 The first state legislature passed an act giving all railroad companies whose charters had not been declared forfeited the legal right “to hold by grant or otherwise any personal or real estate.”
 The companies were also given two years to begin work on the roads as defined in their respective charters.
 This legislation was intended to act as a stimulus to railroad construction.
 Soon after the law was passed, the Civil War began, and the Union’s preservation became the all-absorbing question.
-Even while the war was in progress, Congress passed the acts of July 1, 1862, March 3, 1863, and July 1 and 2, 1864, granting large tracts of lands in the West to railroad companies and authorizing bond issues to aid in building the roads.
+Even while the war was in progress, Congress passed the acts of July 1, March 3, and July 1 and 2, 1864, granting large tracts of lands in the West to railroad companies and authorizing bond issues to aid in building the roads.

 In February 1859, the city of St. Joseph celebrated the completion of the Hannibal & St. Joseph Railroad, the first line to reach the Kansas border.
 A year later, the ground was broken at Wyandotte for the Kansas Central Railroad.
-Mention has already been made of the first track in Kansas, which was on the Elwood & Marysville road on March 20, 1860.
-Within a month, several miles of track were laid, and on April 23rd, the old locomotive “Albany” arrived.
+The first track in Kansas was on the Elwood & Marysville road on March 20.
+Within a month, several miles of track were laid, and on April 23, the locomotive “Albany” arrived.

-By the treaty of April 19, 1862, the Leavenworth, Pawnee & Western Railroad Company was given the refusal to buy a certain portion of the Pottawatomie lands.
-When the Eastern Division of the Union Pacific was organized in 1863, the new company purchased the rights of the Leavenworth, Pawnee & Western, with the power to build a road through Kansas to a point 50 miles west of Denver.
-On May 31, 1868, the name of the Eastern Division was changed to the Kansas Pacific.
-On Jan.
-24, 1880, the Union Pacific, Kansas Pacific, and Denver Pacific were consolidated into the present Union Pacific.
-According to the Kansas Railroad Commission report for 1910, the Union Pacific Company was reorganized on July 1, 1897, under an act of the Utah legislature of the preceding January, and operates 1,165 miles of road in Kansas.
+By the treaty of April 19, the Leavenworth, Pawnee & Western Railroad Company was given the refusal to buy a particular portion of the Pottawatomie lands.
+When the Eastern Division of the Union Pacific was organized in 1863, the new company purchased the Leavenworth, Pawnee & Western rights, with the power to build a road through Kansas to a point 50 miles west of Denver.
+On May 31, 31the name of the Eastern Division was changed to the Kansas Pacific.
+On January 24, the Union Pacific, Kansas Pacific, and Denver Pacific were consolidated into the present Union Pacific.
+According to the Kansas Railroad Commission report for 1910, the Union Pacific Company was reorganized on July 1, July 1under an act of the Utah legislature of the preceding January, and operates 1,165 miles of road in Kansas.

 The Atchison, Topeka & Santa Fe Railroad began in the charter granted to the Atchison & Topeka Railroad Company by the territorial legislature in 1859.
-The Atchison & Topeka Company was organized on February 11 of that year, and on November 24, 1863, the name was changed to the Atchison, Topeka & Santa Fe Railroad.
+The Atchison & Topeka Company was organized on February 11, and on November 24, the name was changed to the Atchison, Topeka & Santa Fe Railroad.

-In 1864 Congress made a large grant of land to benefit the road and counties through which it was to run voted bonds to aid in its construction.
-Work commenced at Topeka in the fall of 1868 and the following year was finished to Burlingame, a distance of 27 miles.
+In 1864, Congress made a large grant of land to benefit the roads and counties through which it was to run voted bonds to aid in its construction.
+Work commenced at Topeka in the fall of 1868, and the following year, it was finished at Burlingame, a distance of 27 miles.
 When the track was completed to Wakarusa, 13 miles from Topeka, an excursion was run to that place from Topeka to celebrate the event.
-In a speech on that excursion, Cyrus K. Holliday, the projector of the enterprise and first president of the company, predicted that one day the western terminus of the road would be on the Pacific coast.
-It is said that when the prophecy was uttered, one incredulous individual, unable to control his mirth at the thought of that little crooked road becoming a great transcontinental thoroughfare, threw himself on the grass and exclaimed, “Oh, the old fool!”
+In a speech on that excursion, Cyrus K. Holliday, the projector of the enterprise and first president of the company, predicted that one day, the western terminus of the road would be on the Pacific coast.
+It is said that when the prophecy was uttered, one incredulous individual, unable to control his joy at the thought of that little crooked road becoming a great transcontinental thoroughfare, threw himself on the grass and exclaimed, “Oh, the old fool!”
 Yet the prediction was verified.
-In 1869 they erected the first general office building of the company in Topeka.
+In 1869, they erected the first general office building of the company in Topeka.
 This building also served as a passenger station and freight depot.
-In January 1872, the division between Atchison and Topeka was graded, but the track was not laid until later, and in 1873 the mainline of the road was completed to the western boundary of the state.
+In January 1872, the division between Atchison and Topeka was graded, but the track was not laid until later, and in 1873, the mainline of the road was completed to the western boundary of the state.
 The Atchison, Topeka & Santa Fe Railroad encompassed nearly 10,000 miles of road by 1912, of which, according to the railroad commissioner’s report already alluded to, 2,659 miles are in Kansas, and the company had expanded over $3,000,000 in shops and office buildings in the city of Topeka.

 “The race for the Indian Territory, between the competing lines, the Missouri, Kansas & Texas and the Missouri River, Fort Scott & Gulf roads, will ever be a memorable event in the history of railway construction.”